SAP-archive/kyma-runtime-virtual-event/exercises/05/readme.md

  kubectl apply -f redisaddon.yaml -n devktoberfest
 ```

-This deployment descriptor, create a new object of kind ServiceBinding.
+This deployment descriptor creates a kind o object, ServiceBinding.
-The metadata section, defined the name of the object as *number-redis-servicebinding*.
+The metadata section defined the name of the object as *number-redis-servicebinding*.
 The spec section referred the instanceRef tag  with the name of the Redis Service that we have created before, *number-redis-service*